Dan Bylsma: Coaching career

 Bylsma remained on the Penguins' payroll, with no job in the organization, through the 2014–15 season.
 Following that season, the Penguins granted him permission to seek employment elsewhere.
 On May 28, 2015, Bylsma was named head coach of the Buffalo Sabres, signing a five-year contract.
 Bylsma was the Sabres second choice for coach after Mike Babcock, who they heavily pursued before Babcock signed with the divisional rival Toronto Maple Leafs.

 On April 20, 2017, Bylsma was fired by the Sabres after two seasons.
 The transaction came after rumors leaked that Bylsma was at odds with many of the Sabres players, including star Jack Eichel, who allegedly stated he would not sign a contract extension with the team had Bylsma remained head coach.
 On June 22, 2018, Bylsma was hired as an assistant coach for the Detroit Red Wings.
 On May 18, 2021, it was announced that he would not be returning to the Detroit Red Wings.

 On August 10, 2021, Bylsma returned to the AHL, after he was hired by the Seattle Kraken to become an assistant coach with the Charlotte Checkers.
 On June 21, 2022, Bylsma was named as head coach of the Kraken's new AHL affiliate, the Coachella Valley Firebirds.
+After a 46–15–6 season in 2023–24 with the Firebirds, Bylsma was promoted to head coach of the Kraken on May 28, 2024, replacing Dave Hakstol.

+On April 21, 2025, Bylsma was fired as head coach of the Kraken after just one season.
+In a press release, Kraken general manager Ron Francis indicated that "After a thorough review of the season and our expectations for next year and beyond, we’ve made the difficult decision to move in a different direction behind the bench."